moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 ### AP version of shiny-server

 We developed a mini version of shiny-sever in nodejs, it provides a minimal implementation to support the required capabilities:

 - Uses sockjs which supports heart-beat
 - Create a new session for each new websocket conneciton
-- Will try to reconnect to the shiny app automatically when the websocket connection drops.
-If reconnection repeatedly fails and reaches the maximum number of attempts, a window will be appear asking the user to trigger a manual reconnect.
+- Will try to reconnect to the shiny app automatically when the websocket connection drops
+- If reconnection repeatedly fails and reaches the maximum number of attempts, a window will be appear asking the user to trigger a manual reconnect

 The majority of the shiny apps hosted on Cloud Platform use this version.
-The current tag for this docker image is `593291632749.dkr.ecr.eu-west-1.amazonaws.com/rshiny:r4.1.3-shiny0.0.6`
+The current tag for this docker image is:

+`593291632749.dkr.ecr.eu-west-1.amazonaws.com/rshiny:r4.1.3-shiny0.0.6`